Infraste03/KGE_RS/fashion_generalization/results/README.md

 ### `sasrec_hpo_v3/`

-Contains the SASRec HPO results for the Fashion v3 dataset.
+Contains the SASRec HPO results for the Fashion-Heavy dataset.

 The v3 dataset uses the KG-oriented user-selection strategy defined in the preprocessing pipeline.